thekorn/xandr/README.md

   - simplifies handling of the global `XandrController()`
   - makes sure that all child-ads are only requested once the sdk is successfully initialized
 - there is an `AdBanner()` widget which:
-  - is for now the only available ad type
-  - can requests banners by size options, `placementId` and/or `inventoryCode`
+  - can request banners by size options, `placementId` and/or `inventoryCode`
   - `customKeywords` are also supported
   - behind the scenes the widget size is adjusted accordingly, and the ad is reloaded after a given amount of time
+- there is an `InterstitialAd()` which:
+  - can request an interstitial by `placementId` and/or `inventoryCode`
+  - `customKeywords` are also supported
+  - after the ad is loaded, it can be shown by calling `show()`

 ### sample code:

 For a running examples please check the sample app at [example/lib/main.dart](packages/xandr/example/lib/main.dart) - the sample app can be run using `melos run run:example -- -d sdk` (android only atm).

-In order to initialize the xandr sdk, run:
+In order to initialize the xandr sdk, and show a banner ad run:

 ```dart
 _controller = XandrController();